-Activity 4 Circumference of a circle
+Activity 4 Circumference of a circle Allow approximately 5 minutes

 Suppose a circular table has a diameter of 1.5 metres.
 How many people can sit down comfortably for a meal at the table, assuming that each person requires a space of about 0.75 m?
-Use the button marked with $\pi$ on your calculator.
+Use the button marked with π on your calculator.
 If you need a hint or tip simply click on 'reveal comment'.